 Our pet boarding solutions for dogs and cats provide separate areas so that each can live in peace.
 Dogs can enjoy playtime at our dog daycare, and cats can also enjoy their own activities and stimulation during their cat boarding stay.
 There’s even dog training to help you and your pup learn commands and behaviors to help keep the peace at home.

 You could call us fanatics when it comes to the care and safety of pets.
 Nearly all of us have pets, and we pride ourselves on treating yours like our own.
-We invite you to reach out to any one of our five locations to find out more about the services we offer.
+We invite you to reach out to any one of our six locations to find out more about the services we offer.
 From daycare to training, we are ready to welcome your pet to the Greenlin family today!